Travelport-xx/travelport-uapi-tutorial/index.md

 static protected String AIR_ENDPOINT = "https://emea.universal-api.travelport.com/B2BGateway/connect/uAPI/AirService";
 ```

-The URLs above, called "endpoints" in the parlance of WSDL, may need to be changed if you are not the EMEA (Europe, Middle Easy, Africa) geography.
-If you are in North America, your performance will be greatly increased by correcting these to the proper values and avoid sending all your data over the Atlantic ocean on every request!
+The URLs above, called "endpoints" in the parlance of WSDL, may need to be changed if you are not the EMEA (Europe, Middle East, Africa) geography.
+If you are in North America, your programs' performance will be greatly increased by correcting these endpoints to the proper values---and avoid sending all your data over the Atlantic ocean on every request!

 If you try to run the `Lesson1` code either from the command line or from Eclipe's Run menu you'll get an error like this: